 Technology combined with monetary incentives is a power couple for some individuals.
 A clinical trial conducted at Penn Medicine studied how to get patients with heart disease engaged in regular physical activity.
 It contradicts other studies that said that fear-based programs are less effective.
 Researchers said they found that wearable fitness devices alone were not enough to motivate high-risk cardiac patients to exercise.

 The Penn Medicine trial combined remote home monitoring fitness devices, personalized step goals in a walking program, and $14 a week.
 Two dollars were taken away for each day the step goals were not met.
 The results of the six-month clinical trial found that patients in the paid group walked about 100 more miles than patients in the non-paid control group.

-Fortunately, there are many apps on the market that offer an interactive community experience when trying to change health behaviors in the pursuit of better health.
-A few of them, (not meant to be endorsements) include:
+Fortunately, there are many apps on the market that offer an interactive community experience when trying to change health behaviors to pursue better health.
+A few of them (not meant to be endorsements) include:

 - Fitocracy that offers interactive coaching and a community of support

 - ACTIVEx customizes workout plans for individuals at any level and offers a community of support